SimonMaier/MarioKartHelmet/README.md

 ### 4. Upload the software

-Install the required libraries and upload the sketch `IMU-Joystick.ino` to your Pro Micro board.
-If Pro Micro is not a possible  target in your Arduino environment, select Arduino Leonardo instead.
+Install the required libraries and upload the one of the example sketches to your Pro Micro board.
+Note that you might need to select Arduino Leonardo as a target board, when using the Arduino GUI.

 ### 5. Enjoy!